Information for students

 UTS: Information Technology provides a Unix shell, via SSH, with a home directory that is backed up regularly.
 Students can access additional services; this is normally organised by their lecturers.
 Services include Oracle, MySQL, PostgreSQL databases, Subversion repositories and internal websites.

 These areas provide space for students to collaborate or for individuals to have time on their own.
-All areas have access to the wireless network and many, particularly the breakout rooms, have whiteboards, wired access and power.
-Breakout rooms can be booked and are suited for groups wanting a private meeting space, while the atrium lounge and table areas are more casual and social spaces.
+All areas have access to the wireless network and many, particularly the breakout pods, have wired access and power.

 Access to specific-purpose laboratories is arranged by the academic involved in a particular subject or research project.